Academics

 Housing

-UC Santa Cruz has a distinctive college system, providing a living/learning environment for the students.
+UC Santa Cruz has a distinctive college system, providing a vibrant living/learning environment for the students.
 For more information, please see the Housing website.

 When you have been admitted to UC Santa Cruz, you will specify in order of preference which colleges you would like to be affiliated with.
 Assignment to a college is based on available space, taking student preferences into account whenever possible.